AdobeDocs/document-cloud-learn.en/help/acrobat/accessibility-series/create-accessible-forms.md

 >[!NOTE]
 >
->Some features of this tutorial are only available in Acrobat Pro.
+>Some features of this tutorial are only available in Acrobat Pro, Premium, and Studio.

 >[!VIDEO](https://video.tv.adobe.com/v/3471615?quality=12&learn=on&hidetitle=true)